Trends and climate

 No, there is no type of payment procedure exemption under French law.

 What other defences are available and who can qualify?

 There are no general defences in French regulations on corruption.
 However, the defendant can challenge the material element of the offence and the intent of committing the offence.
 Article 121-3 of the Criminal Code requires the intent of the defendant as a legal basis for the conviction.

 Another defence that can be used by companies is that the bribe was not made by an organisation or representative of the company, since such condition is required by the law.

 Contrary to the UK Bribery Act, there is no such defence for companies as that based on the implementation of an adequate compliance programme.
 However, the French draft legislation foresees the possibility of imposing an obligation on companies to implement a compliance programme.
 That being said, the draft legislation targets only companies with at least 500 employees and a yearly turnover above €1 million.
 It is unclear whether these criteria will be alternative or cumulative.
 It is also unclear whether the draft legislation will contain guidelines similar to those set out by the UK Bribery Act.

-Companies should also keep in mind that due diligence and investigation should be carried out in accordance with the Data Protection Law while processing employees’ personal data.
+Companies should also keep in mind that due diligence and investigations should be conducted in accordance with data protection laws while processing employer personal data.